Dak Prescott Player Prop Bets for the NFL Playoffs | Dallas vs. San Francisco 1/16/2022

 Season Stats

-- He has added 146 rushing yards on 48 carries with one touchdown, averaging 8.6 yards per game.
+- He also has 146 rushing yards on 48 carries with one touchdown, averaging 8.6 yards per game.

-- The Cowboys, who rank first in the NFL in points scored, have attempted a pass 57.8% of the time while opting for the ground attack 42.2% of the time.
+- The Cowboys have thrown the ball in 57.8% of their plays from scrimmage this year while running the ball 42.2% of the time.
+This offensive attack ranks first in the NFL in points scored.

-- Prescott accounts for 55.7% of his team's red zone plays, with 97 of his 596 pass attempts coming from inside the opponent's 20-yard line.
+- Prescott has thrown 97 passes in the red zone this season, 55.7% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Prescott's matchup with the 49ers.